TormStorm/jagex-launcher-linux/README.md

 ```
 Save the file in your home directory<br>
 Open Windows Registry Editor with the following command: `winetricks regedit`<br>
-Select registry, Import Registry File.. and import the file you just created.
+Select registry, Import Registry File.. and import the file you just created<br>
+Now launch the Jagex Launcher and select RuneLite. `Install` should be replaced with `Play` and launch RuneLite

 </details>